It’s been four days since Resurrection Day. How many notifications have you received about Mother’s Day or summer sales already?

 Planning ahead is necessary but we’ve lost our ability to savor, to pause in the now, to experience the wonder of this present moment.

-On this day in AD33, the entire city of Jerusalem and even surrounding districts had been flooded with news stories with wild extremes of opinion regarding the miraculous resurrection.
+On this day in 33 A.D., the entire city of Jerusalem and even surrounding districts was flooded with news stories with wild extremes of opinion regarding the miraculous resurrection.
 Strong reactions on both sides filled the air.

 Alleyways, streets, and shops were filled with the people who were curious or who knew: shouts and cries and exuberant greetings; “Christ is Risen, do you know, have you heard the good news?”
 There was nothing reserved about those who believed in Jesus that day.
 New believers’ faces were alive with radiant joy.

 Hungry families still needed to be fed, babies still needed new diapers, trips to the market still happened, but what occupied the women’s thoughts as they sifted through the selection of produce was the greater story of the man Jesus.

 Are you still savoring the wonder of the resurrection or have you moved on?

 It’s a challenge requiring deliberate choosing, like beginning each day with a simple prayer of thanksgiving for the cross and the resurrection: “Thank You Jesus for choosing to go to the cross and staying there until it was finished.
 Thank You for the resurrection which gives me hope that You can resurrect my life too.
 Amen.”
 Another idea is to leave your Easter decorations and resurrection reminders up all week and into next week.